 e

-The axes of the coordinate system divide the plane into four parts called quadrants.
-The quadrants are denoted using Roman numerals, as shown below.
+The axes split the coordinate plane into four parts, called quadrants.

 FLAG